artemiszuk/upload_Z/README.md

 ### Features :
 • uses pySmartDL to download files \
+• Download Progress & ETA (upload progress will be added later)
 • Download File from Direct Link and upload as Document \
 • more soon...